Advertisement

 Wipe from front to back

-Your mom probably told you to wipe from front to back, but why?
-Well, wiping the opposite way—from back to front—can spread bacteria from your anus to your urinary tract, and in turn, cause UTIs.
+Wiping from back to front can spread bacteria from your anus to your urinary tract, and in turn, cause UTIs.
 Practice healthy hygiene by always wiping front to back when you go to the bathroom and cleaning your anus and the outer lips of your vagina each day.

 shopping for panties, cotton panties, woman holding panties